Fluctuations and first-passage properties of systems of Brownian particles with reset: Introduction

-An intimate connection between the two families of models becomes obvious upon observation that, for example, the Brownian bees model can be easily reformulated as a reset model.
+A close connection between the two families of models becomes obvious upon observation that, for example, the Brownian bees model can be easily reformulated as a reset model.
 Indeed, the combined process of a branching event and the removal of the farthest particle is equivalent to resetting the farthest particle to the exact location of any of the remaining $N-1$ particles.

 Here we study stationary fluctuations in two models.
 The first is the ``classical" model (denoted as model A) where the Brownian particles reset to the origin independently \cite{evans2011diffusion,evans2011diffusion2}.
 The second is a new model (model B) that we introduce here, which is a relative of both model A and the Brownian bees model.
 As in the latter, only the particle farthest from the origin can undergo reset.
-Yet particles are reset only to the origin, similarly to model A. The selection of only the farthest particles as candidates for reset -- both in model B, and in the Brownian bees model -- introduces nonlocal correlations between the particles.
+Yet particles are reset only to the origin, as in model A. The selection of only the farthest particles as candidates for reset -- both in model B, and in the Brownian bees model -- introduces nonlocal correlations between the particles.
 This is in contrast to model A, where the particles are reset independently from each other.